MakeSchool/institutional-plan/academics/academic_updates.md

 ### Career Support
 Career support at Make School is provided through dedicated outcomes staff, outcomes events, and industry guest speakers.
-- Meetings with career support staff will occur on campus for SF based students and online for online students.
+- Meetings with career support staff will occur on campus for On Campus students and online for Online students.
-- ll industry guest speakers will be available to stream online and online students will have the same opportunity to ask questions as SF students.
-Some may come in to SF campus to speak, others may be fully online
+- All industry guest speakers will be available to stream online and Online students will have the same opportunity to ask questions as On Campus students.
+Some may come in to the SF campus to speak, others may be fully online
 - Career fairs will be held in two different formats:
   - Online career fairs will use Spatial Chat and our proprietary online demo infrastructure and will target employers hiring remotely.
-  - SF career fairs will happen in SF and target employers hiring locally.
+  - On Campus career fairs will happen in SF and target employers hiring locally.
-  Online students are invited to fly to SF to participate in the in-person demo nights if they prefer.
+  Online students are invited to fly to SF to participate in the On Campus career fairs if they prefer.
 Dates are announced at the start of the school year.
-- Field trips to partner companies will only be offered to SF students
+- Field trips to partner companies will only be offered to On Campus students

 ### YOUR INPUT WANTED
 We are just beginning to make decisions about the Fall 2021 BACS format and would love your input.
 Throughout Term 3 and Term 4 we will be innovating on our program to meet the demands of this new format.